 I

 n closing, we encourage parents to be proactive and take charge.
 Electronic media, in itself, is not at all a bad thing if kept in a healthy balance with connected living.
 It is our obligation as parents, educators, and professionals to help this generation of children responsibly use any form of media.
-We must wake up, not only individually, but as a society to address this need.
+We must wake up, not only individually, but as a society, to address this need.
 We remain optimistic that this can be done.
 We are all in this together and, connected with one another, we can ensure that our children grow to be happy, mature, and productive adults.

-You have our permission to use and/or disseminate contents of this book as you deem appropriate with the proviso that credit to the aforementioned authors cited at the beginning of this book is properly noted.
+You have our permission to use and/or disseminate contents of this book as you deem appropriate, with the proviso that credit to the authors above cited at the beginning of this book is properly noted.

 Media Contract